facebookresearch/LWE-benchmarking/README.md

 ## Installation and Setup
 Clone this repository to your machine that has at least one GPU.

-Install flatter by following the instructions on [Flatter Github](https://github.com/keeganryan/flatter)
+Install flatter by following the instructions on [Flatter Github](https://github.com/keeganryan/flatter).
+Make sure it is symlinked correctly so it runs on your machine when you type the command "flatter".

 Install a conda environment with the command:
 ```